bhooper7077/hello-world1/README.md

 # hello-world1
 hello-world  - to create a new repository
-I am doing a test to write about myseld
+I am doing a test to write about myself